rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Scheduling appointments, inventory management, game strategy.
 - Remember: “Structure listing to capture all.”
+- Tip: Label table axes with full words (not initials) so future you immediately understands each case counted.

 ##### Block 4 – Pattern Identification
 🔹 **Definition:** Recognizing **patterns** in sequences, figures, or data enables predictions and generalizations.